ORIGAMI – New Workers’ Compensation Process for Submitting the First Report of Injury

 General Employer Responsibilities

-Department liaisons, supervisors, or designees are required to report any work-related injury or illness to Human Resources as soon as possible after the incident is reported or has been identified.
+Department liaisons, supervisors, or designees are required to report any work-related injury or illness to Origami as soon as possible after the incident is reported or has been identified.
 Other department responsibilities pertaining to an employee's accident in the workplace may include, but are not limited to:

 - providing additional information such as witness statements, wage information, or medical information for purposes of determining eligible WCI benefits;